alibaba/vlayout/docs/ATTRIBUTES.md

-Vlayout provides rich layout features, which are presented in the form of a serial of layout attributes technically.
+Vlayout provides rich layout features, which are presented in the form of a serial of layout attributes technically.
 Here we introduce these attributes.

 [中文文档](ATTRIBUTES-ch.md)